2010 Clinical Practice Guidelines

 The 2010 Osteoporosis Clinical Practice Guidelines for the Diagnosis and Management of Osteoporosis represent a shift in the prevention and treatment of osteoporotic fractures, moving the focus from treating low mineral bone density (BMD) to better identifying fractures caused by weakened bones (fragility fractures).

 The 2010 Clinical Practice Guidelines for the Diagnosis and Management of Osteoporosis in Canada and the 2015 Clinical Practice Guidelines for the Frail Elderly offer evidence-based screening and treatment recommendations for adults over 50 years.
-We have developed an osteoporosis and falls assessment tool for PS Suite and OSCAR EMR users.
+We have developed an osteoporosis and falls assessment tool in PDF and for PS Suite (Telus) and OSCAR EMR users.
 The tool is based on the guidelines, that can be integrated into the electronic medical records (EMR) with the aim of improving osteoporosis-related care in family practice.